Deewens/RevuesOnLine/README.md

 * Method storage choosing
 * Add/update button being activated only when item is selected

-## Do not working :
+## Known issues

 * Counting the number of current subscriptions to a magazine

 ## Project information

-### Objective
+### Description

-Developing a software by following the precepts of agility and implementing a set of best practices.
+Developing a software by following the precepts of agility and implementing a set of best practices in Object-Oriented Programming.
+This software has been created as part of the OOP courses during my studies.

-* Developed with : University Institute of Technology (two-year university degree in IT)
-* School Subject : CPOA
-* Semester : 3
-* Duration : 8 weeks
-* Number of people in project group : 2

 ### Languages and technologies used

-Java, JavaFX, JUnit, MySQL, Git
+Java, JavaFX for the GUI, JUnit for testing, MySQL, Git

-### Targeted skills
+### Skills

 * Event programming
 * JDBC